farao-community/farao-community.github.io/pages/docs/input-data/crac/import.md

 - The NativeCrac can be converted in a CRAC with a **CracCreator**, the CracCreator needs a network to interpret the data of the NativeCrac.
 Moreover, the creators of formats which contain more than one timestamp also need a timestamp in the form of a java OffsetDateTime as the created CRAC object only contains one timestamp.
-[CracCreationParameters](crac-creation-parameters) can also be provided to the CracCreator, with some configurations which set the behaviour of the Creator.
+[CracCreationParameters](creation-parameters) can also be provided to the CracCreator, with some configurations which set the behaviour of the Creator.

-- The CracCreator returns a **CracCreationContext**.
+- The CracCreator returns a [CracCreationContext](creation-context).
 It contains:
 -- the created CRAC object
 -- additional information which explains how the initial format has been mapped into the FARAO format.
 This mapping is often not straightforward (see below).
 The CracCreationContext enables to keep in memory a link between the NativeCrac and the CRAC objects.